California Vehicle Code 23152(a) makes it a crime to

 Health and Safety Code 11550 California's under the influence of a controlled substance law,14 you may additionally be charged with that offense as well.
 Examples of these drugs include (but are not limited to) cocaine, heroin, "meth," GHB, and PCP.

-California Health and Safety Code 11550 HS requires a mandatory 90-day minimum county jail sentence.
+California Health and Safety Code 11550 HS carries a maximum 1-year county jail sentence.
 However, unlike driving under the influence of drugs, this charge allows a first-time offender to participate in a drug diversion program.
 These programs allow the person to do a drug program in lieu of jail and ultimately get the case dismissed.
 California diversion programs include

 However, DUI charges generally make people ineligible for the diversions programs.
 So to take advantage of this type of alternative sentence, your defense attorney would have to convince the prosecutor and/or judge to dismiss the DUI charge.15